themattrix/bash-concurrent/README.md

 `CONCURRENT_DRY_RUN` environment variable to perform a dry-run.

+## Forking Limit

+By default, `concurrent` allows up to 50 concurrently-running tasks.
+Set the `CONCURRENT_LIMIT` environment variable to override this limit.

+A neat trick is to set the limit to 1, essentially forcing a `--sequential` run, but with existing tasks between dependencies taken into account.

+A limit less than 1 is treated as no limit.

 ## Logging

 By default, logs for each task will be created in `./logs/<timestamp>/`.